Writers logo

 It's an honor any time Vocal curators select a writer's story to grace the front page.
 My Top Stories include:

-1. Backyard Skulls πŸ₯³ Horror story ☠️ -- Not written for any Vocal Challenge.
-Check it out -- my first toe dipped into the horror genre.
+3. Backyard Skulls πŸ₯³ Horror story ☠️ -- Not written for a Vocal Challenge.
+My first stab at the horror genre.

-3. When Pennies Rattle πŸ₯³ Written for Vocal's Just a Minute Challenge - this fiction is chock full o' action!
-(Note: If you're inclined to know what happened before and after, read Lola, an 11 min read, but read it after you've read Pennies.
-Spoiler alerts apply...
-You'll find out why the gunman wanted someone dead.)
+5. When Pennies Rattle πŸ₯³ Written for Vocal's Just a Minute Challenge - chock full o' action!
+(Note: If you're inclined to know more about Pennies, read Lola after Pennies.
+Spoiler alerts apply if you read out of sequence.)

-4. Effervescence πŸ₯³ Written for Vocal's The Dragon Beside Me Challenge, this poem is inspired by and in honor of my grandmother.
+6. Effervescence πŸ₯³ Written for Vocal's The Dragon Beside Me Challenge, this poem is inspired by and written in honor of my grandmother.

-5. The Eye of the Beholder πŸ₯³ Written for Vocal's Inverse Poem Challenge.
-An inverse poem is read top to bottom and then bottom to top (one line at a time).
+7. The Eye of the Beholder πŸ₯³ Written for Vocal's Inverse Poem Challenge.
+The poem is read top to bottom and then bottom to top (one line at a time).
 Such pieces require the reader to consider two perspectives in one poem.

-6. Thursdays with Josh πŸ₯³ Nonfiction article -- not written for any challenge.
-This piece celebrates the writers' room created by two writers.
+8. Thursdays with Josh πŸ₯³ Nonfiction article -- not written for a Vocal challenge.
+This piece celebrates the writers' room.

-7. Creating: My Bliss πŸ₯³ Written for a 2021 Vocal Challenge, this nonfiction essay features photos and background on several of my hobbies (painting, wand craft, jewelry, photography, sewing...).
+9. Creating: My Bliss πŸ₯³ This nonfiction essay features photos and stories about several of my hobbies (painting, wand craft, jewelry, photography, sewing...).

 //